aditya8138/UTD/leetcode/README.md

 Python might not be a best way to solve Leetcode problems.

 Now I turned to Java.
 The one language that everyone use for every purpose.
-Though the progress is slow, but finally there are some progress ;)
+Though the progress is slow, but finally there is some progress ;)

 Fun coding!